Albanese Candy Bowl

 The Albanese Candy Bowl is an annual NCAA Division II college football bowl game held at Brickyard Stadium in Hobart, Indiana.
 The game operates as a partnership between the Great Lakes Valley Conference (GLVC), the Great Midwest Athletic Conference (G-MAC), the South Shore Convention and Visitors Authority, and the city of Hobart, Indiana.
 Originally known as America's Crossroads Bowl, the game was renamed in 2025 when Albanese Confectionery Group of Hobart became its title sponsor.

-Currently, the Albanese Candy Bowl is one of two Division II sanctioned bowl games, along with the Heritage Bowl.
+Currently, the Albanese Candy Bowl is one of three Division II sanctioned bowl games, along with the Heritage Bowl and First Americans Bowl.
 The top-placing teams from the GLVC and G-MAC not qualifying for the NCAA Division II Football Championship playoffs receive an invitation to compete.